Letters mosaic

 Acrylic Wi-Fi Sniffer

-Acrylic Wi-Fi Sniffer also enables Wi-Fi packet capture in monitor mode with Wireshark on Windows (in the latest versions Wireshark 3.0.0 or higher) and with other Acrylic Wi-Fi products such as Heatmaps or Professional.
+Acrylic Wi-Fi Sniffer also enables Wi-Fi packet capture in monitor mode with Wireshark on Windows (in the latest versions Wireshark 3.0.0 or higher) and with other Acrylic Wi-Fi products such as Heatmaps or Analyzer.
 Because it has been designed as an economical and easily configurable alternative to AirPCAP hardware, it can capture all data available with this type of card, including SNR values, and is compatible with the latest 802.11ac standard in all channel widths (20, 40, 80 and 160 MHz).

 If you want to know more about capture modes or discover the features that these two alternatives provide within Acrylic Wi-Fi products, please visit “Monitor mode and native capture mode in Acrylic Wi-Fi” article.